NoamDiamant52/Machine-Learning/README.md

-This folder contains implementations of basic machine learning algorithms
+This repository contains implementations of basic machine learning algorithms